Hawaii was the 50th US state to join the Union on August 21, 1959.

 Hawaii is home to the largest volcano in the world: Mauna Loa.
 Its last eruption occurred in 1984.

 The youngest volcano on the Aloha State is Kīlauea.
-You may remember that a short time ago, it was making major news headlines.
+You may remember that a short time ago, Kilauea volcano’s eruption was making major news headlines.
 While it’s still erupting today, it began erupting back in 1983 and its most active period was between 2008 and 2018.

-Some of the main volcanic hazards affecting Hawaii are lava flows, particle clouds, ash and gas emissions, volcanic debris, and vog.
+Some of the main volcanic hazards affecting Hawaii are lava flows, explosive eruptions, particle clouds, ash and gas emissions, volcanic debris, and vog.

-Vog, otherwise known as volcanic smog, occurs when the gasses, particles, and sulfur dioxide emitted from an erupting volcano react with sunlight, moisture, and oxygen.
+Vog, otherwise known as volcanic smog, occurs when gasses and particles [primarily water vapor (H2O), carbon dioxide (CO2), and sulfur dioxide gas (SO2)] emitted from the erupting volcano react with sunlight, moisture, and oxygen.
 Vog is something many Hawaiians are familiar with, especially those who live southwest of Kīlauea.

 Depending on the volcano’s inner makeup and how it erupts, you will have to have an evacuation and/or shelter-in-place plan.
 Practice both scenarios and prepare enough food, water, and emergency supplies to sustain you and your family members for a minimum of two weeks.

 Due to its geographical location, earthquakes are very common in Hawaii.
-In fact, thousands of them happen each year, meaning that you can expect several shakers to occur every day!
+In fact, thousands of them happen each year, meaning that you can expect several small earthquakes to occur every day!

-Contrary to the cause of earthquakes in most other places, earthquakes in the Aloha State are a result of volcanic eruptive processes and the movement of magma.
+Contrary to the cause of earthquakes in most other places, seismic hazards in the Aloha State are the result of volcanic eruptive processes and the movement of magma.
 There are no fault lines in Hawaii.

-The Big Island (aka the Island of Hawaii) experiences the most earthquakes out of all the other islands because it has one of the most volcanically active regions, specifically the southern district where Kīlauea, Mauna Loa, and Lō‘ihi are located.
+The Big Island of Hawaii experiences the most large earthquakes out of all the other islands because it's the region with the most active volcanoes, specifically the southern district where Kīlauea, Mauna Loa, and Lō‘ihi are located.

 Before the ground starts shaking, you should have an emergency plan for yourself and your family.
 Create a safe environment in your home, by securing large items (like your TV, refrigerator, and anything that can break).